Cashmaney/enigmachain/x/tokenswap/docs/README.md

 ##### Module

-I added a handle dockerfile that runs an independent chain for easy testing/playing around.
+I added a handy dockerfile that runs an independent chain for easy testing/playing around.

 * Compile the code, and run the chain in a container